Arttuv/arttuv-website/src/content/writings/agile-still-relevant-in-2024.md

 ## Conclusion

 Ultimately, agile is about empowered people, continuous learning, and rapid adaptation.
 Whether you follow Scrum, Kanban, XP, or another framework, remember to revisit the underlying principles.
-If your process feels stiff, question whether it’s truly agile, or just agile in name.
+If your process feels stiff or worthless ceremonies, question whether it’s truly agile and supporting the work.
 Give your teams autonomy, embrace experimentation, and you’ll find that agility is alive and well in the face of complexity.

-If you are in leadership or buying, make a thought experiment in which you consider that all of your assumptions about the problem and solution are false.
-What would be the fastest way to find that out and learn?